 The DS3 is a lifestyle product, embracing design ideas and tolerating compromises that the cheaper, more worthy C3 could not.
 You can customise it to your heart’s content, wring its neck through a series of challenging bends and then pop to a boutique to fill it with whatever it is stylish French types wear these days.

-New for 2013 is a much more attractive entry-level 1.2-litre engine, replacing the lethargic and thirsty old 1.4.
-It greatly enhances the entry-level appeal of the DS3 - and an even cheaper 1.0-litre is to follow later in the year, too.
+A recent addition to the range is a more attractive entry-level 1.2-litre engine, replacing a lethargic and thirsty 1.4.
+It enhances the entry-level appeal of the DS3 - and an even cheaper 1.0-litre is to follow later in the year, too.

 Citroen’s engineers have tweaked the super-soft chassis of the C3, giving the DS its own damper settings and a faster steering rack.
 It’s more precise and meatier in feel (not that this is a great leap forward) than the five-door, but it’s still a light and rather removed experience when you compare it to the seat-of-your-pants involvement of the DS3’s bête noire, the Mini.
 Even the more sporting models, with their 155bhp turbo motors, lack the steering feel to give you any real confidence.
 But then the DS3 isn’t a hardcore hatch.
 It’s all about smoothness.
 How very French.